-Noël Wells: Is the first Hispanic female cast member (Cecily Strong was thought to be the first Hispanic cast member due to her slightly brown complexion and exotic looks), the third Hispanic cast member overall (after Horatio Sanz and Fred Armisen), the second one after Fred Armisen to not be a full-blooded Hispanic, and the second cast member to have ancestry from a Middle Eastern country (Wells is part Tunisiannote Tunisia is a North African country and most world maps include North African countries like Algeria, Tunisia, Morocco, and Egypt as part of the Middle East along with the central Asian countries like Iran, Saudi Arabia, Iraq, Yemen, and the United Arab Emirates and Nasim Pedrad is Iranian).
+Noël Wells: Was the first Hispanic female cast member (Cecily Strong was thought to be the first Hispanic cast member due to her slightly brown complexion and exotic looks), the third Hispanic cast member overall (after Horatio Sanz and Fred Armisen), the second one after Fred Armisen to not be a full-blooded Hispanic, and the second cast member to have ancestry from a Middle Eastern country (Wells is part Tunisiannote Tunisia is a North African country and most world maps include North African countries like Algeria, Tunisia, Morocco, and Egypt as part of the Middle East along with the central Asian countries that you always hear about on the news, like Iran, Saudi Arabia, Iraq, Yemen, and the United Arab Emirates and Nasim Pedrad is Iranian).

 What Could Have Been — Cast Members and Writers Who Didn't Make It